nbbaier/100-days-of-code/log.md

 Ended up taking another skip day on Thursday.

 ### Day 21: March 25, 2022
-**Today's Progress**: Didn't do a lot, but refreshed on some R scripts that I had written a while ago to process some spreadsheets at work and then did some stuff with them for work as well.
+**Today's Progress**: Didn't do a lot, but refreshed my memory on some R scripts that I had written a while ago to process some spreadsheets at work and then did some stuff with them for work as well.

 ### Day 22: March 26, 2022